ClecioJung/Promessa/README.md

 ## Overview

+A simple implementation of Promises.
+It posseses the following characteristics:
-A simple (less than 100 lines of code) implementation of [Promises/A+](https://promisesaplus.com/) specification.
+- Very simple (less than 100 lines of code);
+- It is conformant to the [Promises/A+](https://promisesaplus.com/) specification;
-Promessa means promise in portuguese.
+- Promessa means promise in portuguese;
+- This library also supplies an `async` function for asynchronous flow control using generators;

 ## Usage

 ### Promessa

 The library exports the constructor function `Promessa`, which accepts an `executor` function as argument.
-This function receives two function arguments `resolve`, which should be called when you wish to resolve the promise, and `reject` that rejects the promise when called.
+This function receives two function arguments: `resolve`, which should be called when you wish to resolve the promise, and `reject` that rejects the promise when called.
 Example:

 ```javascript
 const Promessa = require("./Promessa.js");